When nobody seems to find the right diagnosis

 Late diagnosis often leads to serious consequences

 Diseases such as diabetes or depression frequently remain undetected for up to 7 years.
 Women with endometriosis even suffer from debilitating pain for up to 11 years until the diagnosis becomes certain.
 In most cases, late diagnosis means physical and psychological suffering for the patient.
 Chronic pain, a lack of understanding from their social environment and in the worst case, perhaps even doubts of the physicians treating them about the legitimacy of the perceived symptoms.
-All these factors are massive burdens for chronically affected people who are just waiting to be diagnosed.
+All these factors are a massive burden for chronically affected people who are just waiting to be diagnosed.

-Besides the consequences for patients, inadequate diagnoses also result in more hospital admissions, increased demand for therapies and medication and thus significantly higher costs for the healthcare system.
+Besides the consequences for patients, inadequate diagnoses also result in more hospital admissions, increased demand for therapies and medication, and thus significantly higher costs for the healthcare system.

 Not everyone has equal opportunities

 At the same time, the number of doctors without SHI contracts is increasing, especially in urban areas.
-This can raise financial barriers for access and have a negative impact on equity of care.
+This can raise financial barriers to access and have a negative impact on equity of care.
 The place of living also plays an important role, especially in rural areas.
 So does the socio-economic status, i.e. education and income.

 However, the fact that it often takes years until a diagnosis is made is not only due to socio-demographic reasons.
 The more knowledge is generated by research, the more difficult it becomes for doctors to keep up to date with the latest findings.
-Especially for general practitioners, this is almost impossible, as time resources are often simply lacking.
-Since the medical fields are also becoming more and more specialized, doctors often have selective knowledge, but fail to see the bigger picture.
+Especially for general practitioners this is almost impossible as time resources are often simply lacking.
+Since the medical fields are also becoming more and more specialized, doctors often have selective knowledge but fail to see the bigger picture.
 Therefore, it is all the more important that technologies such as AI are also used by practitioners to support diagnostics.